 He said, "experienced hallucinogen users say that the effects of Salvia divinorum are qualitatively and quantitatively different than any other hallucinogen that they have ever taken," and the drug causes "spacio-temporal dislocation," which means users lose all understanding of where they are and how their bodies relate to the space around them.

-Rather than providing the "up" or a "down" feeling many other drugs provide, salvia creates an intense experience where users feel a "tactile hallucination" akin to bugs crawling across their skin.
-Even psychedelics that provide a mind-expanding experience aren't known for creating an actual physical feeling in the same way as salvia.
+Rather than providing the "up" or a "down" feeling many other substances provide, salvia creates an intense experience where users feel a "tactile hallucination" akin to bugs crawling across their skin.
+Even other types of substances that provide a mind-expanding experience aren't known for creating an actual physical feeling in the same way as salvia.

 Dr. Peter H. Addy, a research associate at Yale who studies salvia, refers to the substance as an "atypical psychedelic."
 He told Vice salvia not only creates tactile hallucinations, but it creates "synthenesia," or the crossover of senses.
 For instance, users claim they can see music or feel a color.